 Obstructive Sleep Apnea Syndrome

-This is a respiratory disorder due to the collapse of the throat walls, which prevents the passage of air causing a temporary interruption of breathing.
-In addition to impairing the quality of sleep whose cycle it alters, it leads to changes in oxygen saturation in the blood, with possible changes in heart rate and blood pressure and an increased risk of cardiovascular and neurovascular diseases.
+OSAS is a respiratory disorder caused by the collapse of the throat walls, which temporarily blocks the airflow and interrupts breathing.
+In addition to fragmenting the sleep cycle, it affects heart rate and blood pressure, increasing the risk of cardiovascular and neurovascular diseases.

 - Dry mouth (xerostomia).